 These flavorTypes are then subclassed into various flavors, as illustrated:

 A Scripture Burrito can exist in multiple data formats.
-By convention, when the metdata is written to disk it should be in a file with the name of
+When the metadata is written to disk it must be in a file with the name of

 metadata.json at the root level of the Burrito.

 By convention, all files should be in the same directory as metadata.json or sub directories thereof.
 An acceptable exception is large media files that you may not want to distribute with the burrito itself, in which case a URL is acceptable.
 A burrito is intended to be a snapshot so maintaining external resources is beyond the scope of this specification.
 If files are references via URL, a client’s expectation would be to get the same data each time it hits the provided URL.

 Files contained in a burrito should be encoded as UTF-8.
 Note that the Unicode standard version 5 notes the following about using the Byte order mark (BOM):